 - Add the egg and vanilla and beat on medium until fully combined.
 Whisk the flour, baking powder and salt together in a medium bowl.

 - Turn the mixer down to low and add half the flour mixture, beating just combined.
 Add the rest of the flour and continue mixing until just combined.
 The dough will be soft.

 - Flour your work space and dump dough onto space.
 Flour top of dough and rolling pin.
 Gently roll out the dough to 1/3" thickness or whatever thickness you desire.
 The thicker the cookies, the softer the cookie.
 Cut out shapes and use a spatula to transfer to prepared baking sheet.
 All cookies will not fit on one baking sheet.

 - When one cookie sheet is full refrigerate for 5 minutes before baking for 10 minutes.
 Time may vary according to thickness of the cookie.
 (See above tips and tricks for sprinkling sugar on cookies).

 - If you like a thick dough, the key is to roll out the dough with a light hand on the rolling pin.
 Little short rolls back and forth.
 It will make for a more even and thicker dough.

-- Remember not to make it thicker then your cookie cutters.
+- Remember not to make it thicker than your cookie cutters.

-- Also with your dry and clean basting brush; brush them tops of the cookies to clean them up a little after you put them in the cookie sheets before you decorate them.
+- Also with your dry and clean basting brush; brush the tops of the cookies to clean them up a little after you put them in the cookie sheets before you decorate them.